Best Long Lasting Dog Chews to Keep Your Dog Busy

 12. Tartar Bones

-value-pack-beef-tartarTartar bones are one of our best-selling natural treats, made of 100% beef kneecaps.
+value-pack-beef-tartarTartar bones are one of our best-selling long lasting natural dog treats, made of 100% beef kneecaps.
 These are composed of mainly beef cartilage and bone, which makes them beneficial to hip and joint health.
-Our kneecaps are approximately 4" and are made in Canada with North American ingredients.

 Unlike many other recreational bones, kneecaps are less likely to splinter and are a safer alternative for tough chewers.
 They are smaller bones, so they may not be suitable for large and giant breeds.
 Always supervise your dog to prevent choking or swallowing larger chunks.